smaht-dac/submitr/docs/source/usage.rst

 It is important to know that the ``smaht-submitr`` tool and SMaHT will ensure that the referenced objects actually exist within the SMaHT Portal, `or` are defined within the spreadsheet itself;
 if this is not the case then an error will result.
+(For the database savvy, such references can be thought of as being analogous to `foreign keys`).

 The identifying value property for an object varies depending on the specific object in question;
 though the ``uuid`` property is always common to `all` objects; other common identifying properties